 - help consumers to make informed and healthy food choices

 The Choices Programme was introduced in 2006 in response to this WHO call to the food industry.
 The Choices Programme is a multi-stakeholder initiative which helps consumers to easily select healthy food options.
 The programme relies on product criteria that use international dietary guidelines as their basis and are reviewed by independent scientific committees.
-These criteria can be used for product reformulation, healthy product offerings and to implement a front-of-pack logo that can be found on food products that fulfill the Choices criteria.
+These criteria can be used for product reformulation, healthy product offerings and to implement a front-of-pack logo that can be found on food products that fulfil the Choices criteria.

 In parallel to the programme’s development, independent scientific research into the effects of the Choices logo is being carried out by many scientists around the world and summarised in a research overview.